DragonRidersUnite/book/src/08-sound.md

 I use [jsfxr](https://sfxr.me/) to create sound effects for games.
 It's simple and free with a lot of settings to tweak.
 You can quickly download a WAV file that you can drop into your game.
 Try making your own sound effects and replacing the ones I've provided.
 You often won't know if a sound effect sounds _right_ until you drop it in your game.
 So experiment and see what works best.

 As for making your own music, there are lots of options out there.
 I use [1BitDragon](https://1bitdragon.com/), a limited (in a good way) tool for making music.
-[LMMS](https://lmms.io/) is a freel, well-loved tool.
+[LMMS](https://lmms.io/) is a free, well-loved tool.
 Garageband on MacOS would get you pretty far too!

 There are many ways to convert the sounds you make to various formats, from command-line tools like ffmpeg to desktop apps.
 [Convertio](https://convertio.co/) is a free online service, among many, that you can use as well.